 Principle 1: Consistency Over Perfection

 The executives who build genuine authority publish regularly, even when individual pieces aren't perfect.
-The algorithm rewards consistency.
-Your audience expects reliability.
-Sporadic brilliance loses to steady competence every time.
+Platform algorithms tend to reward consistency, and your audience expects reliability.
+Over time, steady competence generally outperforms sporadic brilliance.

 Principle 2: Voice Documentation